 seems to be a naturally shy man who nevertheless sincerely

 extended himself to make us feel welcome.

-He then proceeded to sit patiently (after Julie fled his chair -- that's Julie in the chair with Mr. Wolfe-Chaykin standing behind her) to have his picture taken about 10,000 times, with individuals and then with the entire group - over and over, with everyone's camera.
+He then proceeded to sit patiently (after Susan fled his chair -- that's Susan in the chair with Mr. Wolfe-Chaykin standing behind her) to have his picture taken about 10,000 times, with individuals and then with the entire group - over and over, with everyone's camera.